datacabinet/datacabinet.github.io/Readme.md

 <img src="pip1.jpg" alt="Package Install" style="width: 900px;"/>

 ### **Export Project**
 Datacabinet allows you to export your project at any point.
+A common workflow of working on a project would be to create a project, write some code, install some packages and do some more initialization steps.
+At this point, we may want to export the package to share it with people.
+The export command is built for replicating the current state of your project to anyone.

-A common example would be to provision a project by installing a set of packages, writing some code in notebooks.
-Exporting a project exports the code and the conda/pip packages.
+Exporting a project exports the code(and other files) and the conda/pip packages.
 You can also write a script that can do further setup when a user imports the project.
-Some libraries like
+See more about this script in the import section.

 Other users can import that project (using the share ID provided) and get a copy of the project exactly at the point the original user exported it.